The Dutch version of this article has been published on Frankwatching, the most popular marketing & tech blog in the Netherlands, on April 7th, 2020.

 Update your website and visuals.

-When the dust settles, and the health of your community improves, these measures will have a lasting effect on your business.
-We wish you the best of luck in the days ahead and hope you will succeed in building a better local future.
+When the dust settles and the health of your community improves, these measures will have a lasting effect on your business.
+We wish you the best of luck in the days ahead and hope you will build a better local future.